Home

 You may need to tell some organisations about the person's death, for example:

-You can use the Tell Us Once service, or the Bereavement Service in Northern Ireland, to report a death to most government departments in one go (see Tell Us Once – England, Scotland and Wales below).
+You can use the Tell Us Once service, or the Bereavement Service in Northern Ireland.
+They can report a death to most government departments in one go (see Tell Us Once – England, Scotland and Wales below).

 9. Find out whether the person who died had a Will